SEND Offer Q and A

 - Where possible, your child will visit their new school on several occasions.

 15. How will we support your child’s social and emotional development?

 We recognise that some children have extra emotional and social needs that need to be developed and nurtured.
 These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness, and being uncommunicative.

 All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
 However, for those children who find aspects of this difficult we offer:

-- On-going support from Teaching Assistants.
+- On-going support from Teachers and Teaching Assistants.

 If your child still needs extra support, with your permission the SENDCo will access further support from external agencies.